ubern-mia/MIALab/docs/installation.rst

 macOS
 ------
-The installation has been tested on todo(fabianbalsiger).
+The installation has not been tested.

+#.
+Anaconda installation (`official website <https://docs.anaconda.com/anaconda/install/mac-os>`_)

-1. Launch the installer by double clicking
+   - Launch the installer

-2. Answer the prompts on the Introduction, Read Me, and License screens

-3. Select Install for me only
+   - On the Destination Select screen, select "Install for me only"

-4. Change the install directory if you want (by default Anaconda installs in your home directory)

-5. Click Install

-6. Click Close
+#.
+Verify the installation by opening the Anaconda Navigator

+#.
+TODO create environment